Stan015/Stan015/README.md

 💡 Fun fact: I'm also a Frontend Engineering Student in the [School of Engineering](https://engineering.altschoolafrica.com/) at AltSchool Africa.

 👀 I walk through the path that leads to expert Frontend Development. <br>
-🌱 I'm currently playing around with HTML, CSS and JavaScript, and learning React, Vue and other frameworks and libraries I would need.
-My awsome UI/Graphic design skills has made the run quite navigable. <br>
+🌱 I'm currently playing around with HTML, CSS and JavaScript, and also learning React, Vue, TypeScript, NextJS and other relevant frameworks and libraries.
+My exceptional UI/graphic design skills have significantly improved navigability. <br>
 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities. <br>
 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Intern or Entry level). <br>
-💞️ Achieving projects, contributing and collaborating with other developers out here are my primary goals. <br>
+💞️ My primary goals are achieving projects, contributing to, and collaborating with other developers. <br>

 📫 How to reach me?: [Gmail](mailto:azistanley17@gmail.com), [Twitter/X](http://twitter.com/@StanleyAzi), [LinkedIn](https://www.linkedin.com/in/stanley-azi-475044217/).